Waxpple/waxpple.github.io/content/posts/day10.md

 After simulation, here is the waveform.
 ![Imgur](https://i.imgur.com/6gHk82P.png)
 As you can see, `x` will be loaded when `load` is high and after the pulse, `x` will keep increasing each cycle until it reaches 100.
 Then `x` will be clear.

+You might want to ask, why would `x` is not loaded at rising edge of load?
+That is becuase `load` is changing not simutanously with clock edge but infinitesimally close after clock rising edge.
+Which also applys to clock falling edge.

+# Formal verification